lesmana/dumpdir/README.md

 license
 -------

-Copyright 2017 Lesmana Zimmer lesmana@gmx.de
+Copyright Lesmana Zimmer lesmana@gmx.de

+This program is free software.
-This program is licensed under GNU GPL version 3 or later.
+It is licensed under the GNU GPL version 3 or later.
-That means this program can be used, changed, shared (including changes) provided that it is done under the same license.
+That means you are free to use this program for any purpose;
+free to study and modify this program to suit your needs;
+and free to share this program or your modifications with anyone.
+If you share this program or your modifications you must grant the recipients the same freedoms.
+To be more specific: you must share the source code under the same license.
 For details see https://www.gnu.org/licenses/gpl-3.0.html